St. Agnes Guild

 Service: Our service activities are two-fold: to fill the needs of our own church and also reach out to the wider world.

 In the wider world, we support a number of community engagement projects.
-Some are close to home, like Matthew House, New Beginnings, and the Greenwood Food Bank.
+Some are close to home, like Matthew House and New Beginnings.
 Some are farther away, like the Episcopal Relief and Development Fund.
 To support these endeavors, we have three major fundraising events during the year:

 - Oktoberfest, a party with German food, music, a silent auction, and good fun, on the second Friday of October;